umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Set-Up-Footer/index.md

 It can be challenging to set-up a footer if you never tried it before.
 This guide will help step-by-step, to get a nice looking and informative footer for your website.
 In this guide you will be introduced, to some of the features you can add to your footer, namely Navigation.
 Opening Hours, Contact, and Social Links.

-You can set the theme for your footer by navigating to the "Theme" settings node under "Settings" in the Content section.
+You can set the theme for your footer by navigating to "Theme" settings under "Settings" in the Content section.
 Here you'll find a "Footer" group, where you can choose between dark or light theme, and you can change the container width.

 This is how the footer should look after you have gone through the guide: